Minestom/Minestom/.github/README.md

 [![wiki](https://img.shields.io/badge/documentation-wiki-74aad6?style=for-the-badge)](https://wiki.minestom.net/)
 [![discord-banner](https://img.shields.io/discord/706185253441634317?label=discord&style=for-the-badge&color=7289da)](https://discord.gg/pkFRvqB)

-Minestom is a complete rewrite of Minecraft server software, open-source and without any code from Mojang.
+Minestom is an open-source library that enables developers to create their own Minecraft server software, without any code from Mojang.

-The main difference compared to it is that our implementation of the Minecraft server does not contain any features by default!
+The main difference between Mojang's vanilla server and a minestom-based server, is that ours does not contain any features by default!
-However, we have a complete API which allows you to make anything possible with extensions, similar to plugins and mods.
+However, we have a complete API which is designed to allow you to make anything possible, with ease.

-This is a developer API not meant to be used by the end-users.
-Replacing Bukkit/Forge/Sponge with this will **not** work since we do not implement any of their APIs.
+This is a developer API not meant to be used by end-users.
+Replacing Bukkit/Forge/Sponge with this **will not work** since we do not implement any of their APIs.

 # Table of contents
 - [Install](#install)